Table of Contents

 3. Dynamic routing Configuration

-Route map and VRF Receive configuration
+Method 1: Route Map and VRF Receive Configuration

-R1 config:
+R1 Config

 Interface Ethernet0/0